kartikshingde/DevTinder-Web/frontend/README.md

 - Navbar should update as soon as user logs in
 - Refactor our code to add constant file i.e. add BASE_URL of backend

+- You should not be able to access other route without login
+- If token is not present , redirect user to login page
+- Logout
+- Profile Page

 Body
 Navbar
 Route= / =>Feed